-- Pinch grip – Similar to the crush grip except in between the fingers instead.
+- Pinch grip – Similar to the crushing grip except in between the fingers instead.
 Imagine holding a plate between your fingers and squeezing.

-- Supported crush grip, or hanging grip – Using the crush grip but supporting a load rather than squeezing it, for example a farmer’s carry or carrying your grocery bags into the house.
+- Supported crush grip, or hanging grip – Using the crushing grip but supporting a load rather than squeezing it, for example, a farmer’s carry or carrying your grocery bags into the house.
 Hanging on a pull-up bar is another example.

 - Hanging pinch grip/monkey grip – Similar to the support crush grip, but without the use of the thumbs crushing.
 This will work on the fingers only and is often called the monkey group, not using the thumb or wrapping the thumb on the outside with the rest of the fingers.
 EX: thumbless hang on a pull-up bar.

-After going over these types of grips, you can see how the crush grip could be beneficial for overhead pressing and squeezing the bar tight while you drive up.
+After going over these types of grips, you can see how the crushing grip could be beneficial for overhead pressing and squeezing the bar tight while you drive up.